DianaAvram/Mesh-Network-Old/nRF5_SDK_1530/examples/ble_peripheral/ble_app_blinky/README.md

 - 1 x  [10-pin 2x5 Socket-Socket 1.27mm IDC (SWD) Cable](https://www.adafruit.com/product/1675)
 - 1 x smartphone

+### Hardware setup ###
-### The HW setup is the following: ###
+The HW setup for flashing the code to the Thingy:52 is the following:
 [PC] ---- micro USB ---- [nRF52840] ---- SWD cable ---- [Thingy:52]

 ## Software needed ##
 - PC/laptop:
   - Segger Embedded Studio
     - Remarks:
-    - The PC needs to have Segger Embedded Studio installed (I used the version Embedded Studio for ARM, Windows, 64-bit)
+    - For Segger, I used the version Embedded Studio for ARM, Windows, 64-bit
-    - In Segger Embedded Studio, steps 8 and 9 from this link need to be followed: https://github.com/NordicPlayground/thingy52-mesh-provisioning-demo.
-However, Step 9 is not so well explained, so I will explain it in more detail later
+    - In Segger Embedded Studio, the settings in steps 8 and 9 from this link need to be followed: https://github.com/NordicPlayground/thingy52-mesh-provisioning-demo.
+However, Step 9 is not so well explained, so I will explain it in more detail, below [Additions](#Additions "Goto Additions")

 - Phone:
   - [Nordic Thingy](https://play.google.com/store/apps/details?id=no.nordicsemi.android.nrfthingy&hl=en_US)
   - [nRF Mesh](https://play.google.com/store/apps/details?id=no.nordicsemi.android.nrfmeshprovisioner)